ISU-MolPhyl/EEOB563-Spring2025/docs/syllabus.md

 Office hours: by appointment

 #### Course Information:
-Class meets on Tu/Th: 9:00-10:50 AM, 203 Bessey.
+Class meets on Tu/Th: 1:10-3:00 AM, 203 Bessey.
 Class schedule and other class materials are available online at [https://isu-molphyl.github.io/EEOB563/](https://isu-molphyl.github.io/EEOB563/).

 #### Course Description:
 This course is designed to introduce you to the theory and practice of phylogenetic analysis.
 The course emphasizes a hands-on approach to molecular phylogenetics and combines lecture presentations with computer exercises and discussion of original scientific literature.

-#### Prerequisites:
+#### Preparation:
-Knowledge of basic genetics (e.g., BIOL 313) and basic evolutionary theory (e.g., BIOL 315) are required for understanding the material of this course.
+Knowledge of basic genetics (e.g., BIOL 313) and basic evolutionary theory (e.g., BIOL 315) is important to understand material of the course.
-The following computer skills will come in very handy (and will be introduced in the course):
+Also, the following computer skills will come in very handy (and will be introduced in the course):

 - Unix: many program we'll use in the labs require operational knowledge of unix.
 - Git and GitHub: we will be using Git and github for version control and file sharing